charliegdev/reading-list/render-props.md

 export default App;
 ```

 See?
 Now with `render` prop as a generic function with 2 parameters, we can specify the 3rd props for `<ComplicatedCat />` in whatever way we want.
 That `food` prop?
 We can retrieve the value from some other components.
 Maybe from the Redux store.
 Maybe just hard coded like we did.
 Point being, `<TrackerWithRenderProp />` does not require `<ComplicatedCat />` to be a React component that comforms to a strict shape.
-Hell, I could do this:
+I could do this as well:

 ```javascript
 import React, { Component } from 'react';